stephdl/nethserver-password/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Password.rst

 Modify The Password Policies (the default policy is strong)

-**WARNING**: Changing the default policies is highly discouraged.
-The use of weak passwords often lead to compromised servers by external attackers.

 Strong password policy for Users
     Set a strong policy for Users Password (unchecked is 'none')